kubeflow/katib/pkg/api/gen-doc/api.md

 ### UpdateWorkerStateRequest
 Update a Status of Worker.
-updatable values are Status, Manufest, MetricsCollectorManufest, Tags,, CreationTime, and CompletionTime.
+updatable values are Status, Manifest, MetricsCollectorManifest, Tags,, CreationTime, and CompletionTime.
 Other values in request will be ignored.